 We also recognize the importance of continuous development and creating pathways for advancement.
 To support this, we are working to integrate mentorship and peer support initiatives that encourage knowledge-sharing, professional growth, and stronger team cohesion.
 These efforts are designed not only to improve individual performance but also to deepen employee engagement and strengthen long-term retention by fostering a workplace culture where all voices are heard and contributions are valued.

-Q4: In Q4, we continue to advance our commitment to equity and inclusion by deepening our focus on training and professional development.
+Q4: In Q4, we continued to advance our commitment to equity and inclusion by deepening our focus on training and professional development.
 Alongside our ongoing workshops on resilience, adaptability, and managing change.These efforts aim to equip employees with practical skills, foster a culture of respect and belonging, and support long-term engagement and retention by ensuring every team member feels valued and empowered to grow within the agency.

 Recruitment Initiatives/Strategies #2 Update: